NeuroTechX/ntx_slack_archive/neurotechedu.md

  >If neurotechX started in Canada maybe it should be Canadian English? :slightly_smiling_face: Honestly I dont think it matters which one we choose, just that theres a standard so the spellings are consistent.

+11/12/2017 4:47 PM

+ **ryanlintott** :

+ >US probably makes the most sense as its potentially the largest audience